ARTS / ART

 The 2024 Global Forum on Hehe Culture kicks off in Taizhou, East China's Zhejiang Province, on November 2, 2024.
 Photo: Courtesy of China International Communications Group

-Zhu Yongxin, vice chairperson of the National Committee of the Chinese People’s Political Consultative Conference and executive vice chairperson of the Central Committee of the China Association for Promoting Democracy, attended the opening ceremony and delivered a speech.
+Zhu Yongxin, vice chairperson of the National Committee of the Chinese People's Political Consultative Conference and executive vice chairperson of the Central Committee of the China Association for Promoting Democracy, attended the opening ceremony on Saturday and delivered a speech.

 In his remarks, Zhu stressed the need to put the people at the center and promote Chinese culture as well as the modern civilization of the Chinese nation.
 He said we should strengthen cultural confidence, deepen cultural exchanges, and promote the progress of civilizations.